-Visiting Orford Castle – Complete Guide, Costs + Info
+Visiting Orford Castle – Complete Guide + Costs

-Living only a few miles from the village, we’ve visited Orford Castle many times.
-So we are excited to share our complete guide to help you plan your visit.
+Living only a few miles from the village, we’ve visited Orford Castle many times and are excited to share our complete guide to help you plan your visit.

 Visiting Orford Castle: Overview